In this Guide

 So rather than getting distracted by the gimmicks, be sure that you start your shopping by examining the specifications of the rangefinder you’re considering.
 Any decent rangefinder should have tested specs listed for consideration.
 They’re the real brass tacks when it comes to these pieces of equipment!
 Specs are how you can measure objective performance.

 All the bells and whistles in the world won’t help your game if your rangefinder is blurry, inaccurate, or myopic.
 That’s why you want to start with the essentials before you look at the extras!

 Here are some crucial specifications to keep in mind when evaluating a rangefinder:

 Finding out the accuracy of a rangefinder should be done in two parts.
-First, you should check the product listing for the number the company provides.
-This represents the margin of error for distance readings.
+First, you should check the product listing for the specs the company provides.
+The key number to look for represents the margin of error for distance readings.

 For example, say the listing for a rangefinder states, “accurate within one yard.”
 If you get a reading of 200 yards, that means the actual distance is somewhere between 199-201 yards.
 The smaller the margin of error, the more accurate the rangefinder.